kovidgoyal/kitty/docs/file-transfer-protocol.rst

    they will introduce a lot of latency to starting a session and in any case there is no mathematical proof that **any** hash function is not brute-forceable.

+Terminal implementations are free to use their own more advanced hashing schemes, with prefixes other than those starting with ``sha``, which are reserved.
+For instance, kitty uses a scheme based on public key encryption via :envvar:`KITTY_PUBLIC_KEY`.
+For details of this scheme, see the ``check_bypass()`` function in the kitty source code.

 Encoding of transfer commands as escape codes
 ------------------------------------------------